aiven/devportal/docs/products/postgresql/howto/prevent-full-disk.rst

 Prevent PostgreSQL full disk issues
 ===================================

-If your Aiven for PostgreSQL service runs out of disk space, the service will start malfunctioning and precluding the proper backups creation.
+If your Aiven for PostgreSQL service runs out of disk space, the service will start malfunctioning which will preclude the proper backups creation.

 To prevent this situation, Aiven automatically detects when your service is running out of free space and stops further write operations by setting the ``default_transaction_read_only``  parameter to ``ON``.